-That's the conclusion I reached after reading about the reaction of some Greek politicians who don't appreciate the futility of their fiscal situation.
+That's the reaction of some Greek politicians who don't appreciate the futility of their fiscal situation.
 A year and a half ago, German officials averred that part of a Greek bailout plan could involve the sale or lease of state-owned assets, as well as, other austerity measures.
 This proposal did not amount to a wholesale transfer of Greece's sovereignty as its opponents claimed.
 Rather, it was part of a larger plan to lift a struggling debtor out of its self-induced mess through privatization of government assets including some Greek islands.

-In response, one Greek government official said, if such asset transfers came to pass, it will result in a Greek boycott of German goodsYou're broke, you can't borrow and you threaten not to buy products.
+In response one Greek government official said, if such asset transfers came to pass, it will result in a Greek boycott of German goods.
+This threat seems to ring hollow.
+They're broke, they can't borrow and they threaten not to buy products.
 I'm reminded of the Black Knight from Monty Python and The Holy Grail.
 After being drawn and quartered, the dismembered knight vowed to attack his foe (who didn't want to fight in the first place).

-I'm sympathetic to the suffering in Greece, but it's hard to abide politicians who want to perpetuate the drunken government spending and market meddling that caused their mess.
+I'm sympathetic to the suffering in Greece, but it's hard to abide politicians who want to perpetuate the irresponsible government spending and market meddling that caused their mess.
 At the end of a 99 year lease, the British honored their treaty with China and transferred sovereignty of Hong Kong in 1997.
 Life went on.
-Perhaps a lease of Mykonos to creditors would restore some government credibility in Greece?
+Perhaps a lease of Mykonos to creditors would restore government credibility in Greece.

 -----------------------------------------------------------------------